 - Folio numbers are attached to the property, NOT the owner.
 Please ensure that you are not paying for a property you no longer own, and update your bank records accordingly.

-Note: Due to the COVID-19 Pandemic, the City encourages those who can to seek an alternative to applying for the HOG/ in-person payment.
-Residents should expect longer wait times and limited service levels due to ongoing reduced staffing levels and increased cleaning and disinfecting.
+Note: Due to the COVID-19 Pandemic, the City encourages those who can to seek an alternative to in-person payment.

-You may deposit payments and completed Home Owner Grant applications in the following drop boxes:
+You may deposit payments in the following drop boxes:

 - City Hall, 7 Victoria Street West (drop box is located beside the front entrance and is accessible 24 hours)